mrzkp/multi-person_real-time_contour_tracking/README.md

 ## How would I would improve upon this project

 Data acquisition and pre-processing is probably where most feature updates will occur in.
-Take this example, for creating curated videos for training examples for future models.
+Take this example, for creating curated videos for training examples for future projects.

 1. At a high level, say you have many drones that are constantly streaming video footage and are offloading it to some datastore(s).
 We will assume this datastore is some blob storage, like AWS S3.